llxxbb/Nature/doc/EN/help/nature-interface.md

 ## /redo_task

 This interface is the internal interface of the Nature system, you only need to understand it, you will not use this interface directly.
-This interface is used to retry failed tasks and is called by the `retry` executable program.
+This interface used to retry failed tasks and is called by the `retry` executable program.